We’ve set up a charity to present Brent 2020 – and to support culture, creativity and the arts in years to come.

 ARTISTIC DIRECTOR, BRENT 2020, LONDON BOROUGH OF CULTURE

-Lois is the Interim Director of Metroland Cultures, and was previously the Artistic Director of Brent 2020, London Borough of Culture.
+Lois is the Interim Artistic & Executive Director of Metroland Cultures, and was previously the Artistic Director of Brent 2020, London Borough of Culture.
 She is also a consultant, writer, researcher and programmer working in the arts.
 Lois specialises in taking people and organisations through change and development with new approaches and strategic thinking.
 Lois’ work in areas of cultural strategy with Associates is in collaboration with other academics, policy experts, curators and sector experts.
 Over 2018 she developed a cultural think tank, The Jennie Lee Institute, to imagine new cultural futures for the UK, engaging the voices of young people, artists and policymakers to extend the value of culture to all areas of the everyday.
 In addition to this Lois develops curatorial and research projects which are always artist and idea-led, working with artists to realise ambitious projects.
 This work also informs her strategic thinking in other areas, as she is increasingly working at the intersection of art and society.

 MANAGING DIRECTOR AT RPO